Monuments Depicting Olmec 'Descent of the Grandfather' Myth and the Rise of Mayan Writing Found in Guatemala

 The Olmec Monuments

 The two monumental objects are ornately decorated with intricate carvings and symbols.
 The first Olmec monument has a carved head and a great many traditional symbols of authority, that are related to a figure called ‘avô’, which can be translated as "Grandfather", who appears to have been an important ancestor.
 On the monument the figure is shown apparently falling head first.
 According to biobiochile.cl, Scriber has stated that the monument was carved " to show the descent from the heavens of the ancestor."

 The second monument is very large and could weigh up to five tons (11000 lbs).
 It is carved with many symbols of a ritualistic nature.
 They indicate something of the Olmec worldview that was to prove to be so influential on later cultures.

 The two stone monuments are believed together to show the myth of ‘The Descent of the Grandfather," according to the Telesur, website.
 Among all the Olmec signs is the K'an cross, which was widely used in Maya iconography.

 Carved Altar 48 from Takalik Abaj.
 Late Pre-classic sculpture in the Early Maya style.
 400-200 BC. ( CC BY-SA 3.0 )

-This discovery in the archaeology park indicates that there is the real possibility of new Olmec and Mayan finds and demonstrate the importance of Tak'alik Ab'aj.
-They are also revealing more about the Olmec belief system and mythology.
-Most importantly they are adding to the evidence of the close relationship between the Olmecs and the Mayans.
+This discovery in the archaeology park indicates that there is the real possibility of new Olmec and Maya finds and demonstrates the importance of Tak'alik Ab'aj.
+They are also revealing more about the Olmec belief system and mythology and the development of the Mayan language.
+Most importantly they are adding to the evidence of the close relationship between the Olmecs and the Maya.

 Top image: One of the two stone monuments found in Guatemala.
 Source: Johan Ordoñez, Agence France-Presse